How to Survive Travel to India as a Beginner, What to Eat & Drink, Scams to Avoid & Everything Else You Need to Know

 Good cultural differences

 139) Guest is God.
 In India it is an honor to have a guest, doubly so if it’s a foreigner.
 This is because they have a beautiful proverb that says “Atithidevo Bhava (अतिथिदेवो भव)” which means “the guest is equivalent to God”.
 For this reason there’s a good chance you’ll be invited to someone’s home.
+In this case it is nice to send a gift to India to your host when you get home.

 140) The people are so genuine & friendly.
 I have met some of the most kind hearted and generous people I’ve ever known during my travels to India.
 Even though these people didn’t have much money, they welcomed me into their homes and spoiled me with the most delicious food ever.